meta-is-beta/horadric-helper/README.md

     // List of item's gem description text lines
     // Only applies to items with type "Gem"
-    // Eg (for Increased Duration Support): ["Supports any skill that has a duration."]
+    // Eg: ["Supports any skill that has a duration."]
     gemDescription: String[] | null;

     // List of item's statuses